karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

 ---
 title: "Building an Async HTTP Api with Azure Durable Functions and Python"
-date: 2021-12-13T13:47:04+01:00
+date: 2021-12-15T09:00:04+01:00
 draft: true
 tags: ["azure", "functions", "serverless", "python"]
 description: "The async HTTP API pattern addresses the problem of coordinating the state of long-running operations with external clients.
-Azure Durable Functions provides built-in support for this pattern and in this post I'm going to show you how to build it using Python."
+Azure Durable Functions provides built-in support for this pattern and in this post I'm going to show you how to implement it using Python."
 ---

 > **Just show me the code**
 As always if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/az-durable-func-async-http-api-python).

-In today's post I'll be showing you how to build an Async HTTP API with Azure Durable functions.
+In today's post I'll be showing you how to implement the Async HTTP Api pattern with Azure Durable functions.

-Also, most of the online examples and documentation about Durable Functions are written using csharp so instead of using that I decided to run with Python.
+Also, most of the online examples and documentation about Durable Functions are written with csharp so instead of that I have decided to use Python.

-To begin with, let's do a brief explanation about the key concepts around Azure Durable Functions.
+To begin with, let's do a brief explanation about a few key concepts around Azure Durable Functions.

 # 1. Azure Durable Functions

 For those unaware of Azure Durable Functions, it is an extension of Azure Functions that lets you write stateful functions in a serverless compute environment.
-The extension lets you define stateful workflows by writing orchestrator functions and stateful entities by writing entity functions using the Azure Functions programming model.
+The extension lets you define stateful workflows by writing orchestrator functions and stateful entities.

 The 4 main concepts you should know about are:

 - **Client functions**

-The Client Function is responsible for starting stopping and monitoring the orchestrator functions.
+The client function is responsible for starting, stopping and monitoring the orchestrator functions.

 - **Orchestrator functions**

 This function is the heart when building a durable function solution.
 In this function you write your workflow in code.
-The workflow can consist of code statements calling other functions like activity, or other orchestration functions, or waits for other events to occur or timers.
+The workflow can consist of code statements calling other functions like activity functions, other orchestration functions or even wait for other events to occur.

 An orchestration is started by a client function, a function that on its turn can be triggered by a message in a queue, an HTTP request, or any other trigger mechanism you are familiar with.

 Every instance of an orchestration function will have an instance identifier, which can be auto-generated or user-generated.

 - **Activity functions**